Skip to main content

 Modify Path

-• Open the eddy.cfg file and find the save_variables configuration item
+• Open the eddy.cfg file and locate the [save_variables] configuration item

-• Modify the path of filename to the path corresponding to your system
+• Modify the filename path to the corresponding path for your system

-• The path of the variables.cfg file, you need to modify it according to your system
+• The path to the variables.cfg file, you need to modify it according to your system

 • Path used by Fly_FAST system